holoviz/panel/examples/reference/custom_components/JSComponent.md

 Example(child=pn.panel("A **Markdown** pane!")).servable()
 ```

-The `class_` argument also supports a tuple of types
+The `class_` argument also supports a tuple of types:

-DOES NOT WORK YET!
-PLEASE FIX.

 ```python
 import param